survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 # Customizing ESLint

 Even though you can get very far with vanilla ESLint, there are several techniques you should be aware of.
-For instance, sometimes you might want to skip some particular rules per file.
+For instance, sometimes you might want to skip some rules per file.
 You might even want to implement rules of your own.
 We'll cover these cases briefly next.

 ## Skipping ESLint Rules

 Sometimes, you'll want to skip certain rules per file or per line.
-This can be useful when you happen to have some exceptional case in your code where some particular rule doesn't make sense.
+This can be useful when you happen to have some exceptional case in your code where some rule doesn't make sense.
 As usual, exception confirms the rule.
 Consider the following examples:

 ```javascript
 // everything